Find the best boiler service: repair costs & how often

 - A heat input or operating pressure check.

-- Test firing to ensure boiler is working safely and to diagnose any working faults.
+- Test firing to ensure the boiler is working safely and to diagnose any working faults.

 - Checking boiler controls to make sure they function correctly.